yangmigyeong/yangmigyeong.github.io/_pages/about.md

 ---

-I am a Research Scientist at NAVER AI Lab in Human-Computer Interaction (HCI) Research Group at NAVER Cloud.
+I am a Research Scientist in Human-Computer Interaction (HCI) Research Group at at NAVER AI Lab, NAVER Cloud.
 I work on applied artificial intelligence and human-centered AI.
 My research focuses on developing AI systems that are socially responsible, interpretable, and practically useful in real-world applications.